Scalable Label Propagation for Multi-relational Learning on the Tensor Product of Graphs: Low-rank label propagation

-where $\emph{eig}(S_k)$ and $\emph{eig}(S)$ denote the sets of eigen-pairs of $S_k$ and $S$ respectively.
-The objective is to find a low-rank matrix $S_k$ defined by a subset of eigen-pairs of $S$ that gives the lowest divergence on the overall transformation matrix $(I- \alpha S)^{-1}$ in the closed-form solution in Equation \eqref{eq:oldcf}.
-Next, we will show this optimization problem has a global optimal solution and can be solved by Algorithm \ref{alg:selecteig}.\\
+The objective is to find a low-rank matrix $S_k$ defined by a subset of eigen-pairs of $S$ to give the lowest divergence on the overall transformation matrix $(I- \alpha S)^{-1}$.
+In Section \ref{sec: task1 bound}, we will show this formulation minimizes the estimation error bound in Theorem \ref{the:task2}.
+It is noteworthy that simply computing the best rank-$k$ approximation to $S$ per Eckart-Young-Mirsky theorem does not guarantee the optimal solution.
+Instead, we will show that the global optimal solution to the optimization problem \eqref{eq: optimization} can be efficiently found by Algorithm \ref{alg:selecteig}.